AUGUST 10, 2018 | WRITTEN BY MOLLY

-It's the season for the flea and tick again and your beloved Shih Tzu is suffering from these pesky biting bugs.
+It's the season for the flea and tick again and your beloved pooch is suffering from these pesky biting bugs.
+And as if that weren't bad enough, they are also coming into your home!

 Fleas and ticks can transmit diseases like Lyme and flea allergy dermatitis, with an added bonus of fleas possibly infecting your fur baby with tapeworms.